d-kozak/mongo-assignment/Assignment.md

     ]
 )
 ```
-Then it is necessary to create a modified version of the reveiws.
+Then it is necessary to create a modified version of the reviews.
 First, the review and company are merged using the lookup operation.
 Then the company string is replaced with corresponding id from the companies collection.
 ```js
 db.reviews.aggregate(
     [